Axon Connected

 ➓ 2nd, customer benchmark result — A+ range, 8 issues identified.

-TakeawaysThe feature evaluation process results gave the team confidence in the product release and demonstrated measurable user experience improvements throughout the beta phase.
+TakeawaysThe structured, principled process gave the team confidence in release readiness while proving measurable improvements through each phase.

-This approach currently ensures well-designed and consistently evaluated features and products, incorporating user input at every stage, improving customer experience and planning along the way.
+This approach, embedded in Axon’s product development, ensures well-designed and consistently evaluated features and products, incorporating user input at every stage and improving customer experience and planning along the way.

 Outcomes